Saudi Arabia wants to build a $500 billion mega-city spanning 3 countries

 Saudi Arabia plans to build a new $500 billion metropolis that spans three countries.

-The development, called NEOM, was announced at an investor conference on Tuesday by Saudi Crown Prince Mohammed bin Salman.
+The development, called NEOM, was announced at a conference on Tuesday by Saudi Crown Prince Mohammed bin Salman.
 It's the latest in a series of mega projects designed to reshape the kingdom's economy.

+"We try to work only with the dreamers," the young crown prince told investors gathered in Riyadh.
+"This place is not for conventional people or companies."

-It is nothing if not ambitious: Plans call for the city to be powered entirely by regenerative energy, while also making use of automated driving technology and passenger drones.
+Plans call for the city to be powered entirely by regenerative energy, while also making use of automated driving technology and passenger drones.
 Wireless hi-speed internet will be free.

 "All services and processes in NEOM will be 100% fully automated, with the goal of becoming the most efficient destination in the world," the Saudi Arabia Public Investment Fund said in a statement.